 This section describes the types of tests to be performed.
 A complete list of the test cases is listed in Appendix C. The details of the test cases start in Chapter 9 of this document.
 There are two subgroups of Stack-to-Stack testing: TCP/IP and valid ACSE Tests.
 These are described in the sections below.

 A Service Provider or SOA/LSMS Vendor may elect to execute the Security Tests at the same time while performing the S2S test cases.
 This is accomplished by requesting that the Test Center enable the security features of the S2S simulator.
-As a result the NPAC SMS simulator will examine the access control field of any ACSE or ROSE PDU.
+As a result the NPAC SMS ITP Tool will examine the access control field of any ACSE or ROSE PDU.
 The Service Provider or SOA/LSMS Vendor may choose to perform all or some (Group A) of the security test cases at this time.
 Note that Group A of Security is a prerequisite to MOC testing and that any given SOA/LSMS will have to eventually pass all the Security test cases before it can be connected to the real NPAC.

 TCP/IP Layers Tests